gwu-libraries/sfm-ui/docs/credentials.rst

 Adding credentials
 ^^^^^^^^^^^^^^^^^^
-For this approach, a user gets the application and/or user credential from the social media platform and provide them to SFM by completing a form.
+For this approach, a user gets the application and/or user credential from the social media platform and provides them to SFM by completing a form.
 More information on getting credentials is below.

 Connecting credentials